RICH MANIERI: Threats and insults won’t get people vaccinated

 A pandemic is a fluid situation.
 Most reasonable people understand that guidelines and recommendations can change based on updated information.
 But if the goal is really to motivate unvaccinated Americans to get a least one dose of a vaccine, portraying vaccine skeptics as potential killers or misguided morons is a curious strategy.
 And the media aren’t helping.

-Last week, Rolling Stone ran with, and other left-leaning media outlets shared, a story about about Oklahoma hospitals being overrun by patients who overdosed on ivermectin, Oklahoma Oklahoma hospitals being overrun by patients who overdosed on ivermectin, a drug commonly used to treat parasites in animals and, in some cases, in humans, according to the FDA.
+Last week, Rolling Stone ran with, and other left-leaning media outlets shared, a story about about Oklahoma hospitals being overrun by patients who overdosed on ivermectin, a drug commonly used to treat parasites in animals and, in some cases, in humans, according to the FDA.
 The drug has also been advocated by vaccine skeptics as a COVID treatment.
 The problem with the story, which was originally reported by KFOR TV in Oklahoma, is it wasn’t true.
 The hospitals themselves refuted the report.

 A story such as this only sees the light of day because it wasn’t properly vetted and worse, because those who reported and shared it were predisposed to assume it was – and wanted it to be – true.